 Fixed Rollers

 A fixed roller will be manufactured with a fixed deflection limit.
-This could be as low as 1-inch or as much as 6-inches.
+Typically no more than 3-inches total.

 If a fixed roller is used in an environment where wind could lift the building roof more than the door roller’s deflection capabilities, the door is at risk of lifting off its bottom rails.